nawabahmadreshi/documentation/overviews/link_configuration.md

 - **$windows_phone_url**, **$blackberry_url**, **$fire_url**: Change the redirect endpoint for Windows OS, Blackberry OS, Amazon Fire OS.
 Default is set to the default URL set [on the dashboard](https://dashboard.branch.io/#/settings/link).

+### After click redirect

+Currently only supported on iOS, this lets you customize where Branch will redirect a user after opening up the app or app store.
+The alternative is that in some configs, we leave a white screen.

+- **$after_click_url**: Where to redirect to after the main click redirect has completed, so as to not leave a white screen.

 ### Deep link customization

 - **$deeplink_path**:  With this key, use value of the deep link path that you'd like us to append to your URI.
 For example, you could specify "$deeplink_path": "radio/station/456" and we'll open the app with the URI "yourapp://radio/station/456?link_click_id=branch-identifier".
 Default is 'open?link_click_id=1234'.